 October 31 at the Raleigh Convention Center

-Join us for the 2018 Triangle Smart Cities Summit, hosted by NC State University and the City of Raleigh.
-The event brings together city, industry and academic leaders for engaged discussions and to share ideas on how to make our region a smarter and more connected community.
-Together, we’ll explore current and future challenges we face, and how we can work towards making the Triangle a smarter region.
+The 2018 Triangle Smart Cities Summit, hosted by NC State University and the City of Raleigh, brings together city, industry and academic leaders for engaged discussions and to share ideas on how to make our region a smarter and more connected community.
+Together, we explore current and future challenges we face, and how we can work towards making the Triangle a smarter region.

 Raleigh Convention Center